glouppe/info8002-large-scale-data-systems/lecture4.md

     - when $q$ completes its read, all correct processes (including $r$) have a timestamp $ts \geq ts_w$.
     - there is no way for $r$ to changes its value back to $v$ after this because $ts_v < ts_w$.

-.exercice[Show that the termination and validity properties are satisfied.]
+.exercise[Show that the termination and validity properties are satisfied.]

 ???